 Q: Who can contract with Nebraska Total Care?

 A: Nebraska Total Care is committed to providing a comprehensive network with the best possible access for members.
 The provider must enroll as a Medicaid with provider with the State of Nebraska, Division of Medicaid & Long-Term Care provider enrollment vendor, Maximus.
 Enrollment with Nebraska Total Care and Maximus can occur simultaneously, but per state requirements Nebraska Total Care will be unable to pay any provider not enrolled with Nebraska Medicaid.
-Information on provider enrollment can be accessed at the Medicaid and Long Term Care website.
+Information on provider screening and enrollment can be accessed at the Medicaid and Long Term Care website.

 Q: What is the difference between “credentialing” with Nebraska Total Care and “enrollment” with Maximus?

 A: Enrollment with Maximus reviews the limited criteria and assigns a Nebraska Medicaid Provider ID.
 Credentialing with the Health Plan validates CAQH data, including licensure, education, work history, board certification, insurance, sanctions and disclosure of ownership.

 Q: What are the required credentialing elements for an individual practitioner?

 A: A roster including CAQH ID, attestation, hospital privileges, work history, licensure, board certification, education, sanctions validation, malpractice history, liability coverage, DEA certificates, and CLIA certificate.

 Q: What is the credentialing elements for an organization?

 A: Facility application, attestation, proof of Accreditation or CMS audit or site visit, liability coverage, sanctions validation, licensure, CLIA certificate, and DEA/CSR certificate.